 Outdated software can leave your devices vulnerable to cyberattacks.
 Developers frequently release updates to patch security vulnerabilities, so it’s crucial to:

-Oversharing on social media or other platforms can expose you to identity theft and other risks.
-To protect your privacy:
+Oversharing on social media or other platforms can expose you to identity theft, phishing scams, and other privacy risks.
+To minimize your digital footprint:

 Phishing scams are designed to trick you into revealing sensitive information, such as login credentials or financial details.
 To avoid falling victim: